Strange-Knoll/data_bot/README.md

 you will need to enter the path to your database when propmted, this path should not include the ```sqlite://``` prefix once the database has successfully connected, ask your questions and start exploring the database.

-chat_bot contains an ai error handleing system, it is currently possible for the ai to become stuck in a correcting loop. if you encounter a never ending loop abort the application with ```ctrl-c```